zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Tue Sep 16 2025
+Last update on Wed Sep 17 2025

-**107 day before 2026 ⏱** days before new years
+**106 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with pleasure, by Zbot ❤️
+🤖 This README.md is updated with wickedness, by Zbot ❤️
 </section>